l7mp/stunner/examples/livekit/README.md

 The below installation instructions require an operational cluster running a supported version of Kubernetes (>1.22).
 You can use any supported platform, any hosted or private Kubernetes cluster, but make sure that the cluster comes with a functional load-balancer integration (all major hosted Kubernetes services should support this).
 Otherwise, STUNner will not be able to allocate a public IP address for clients to reach your WebRTC infra.

-Minikube is not a supported platform unfortunately.
-It [cannot get a Let's Encrypt cerfiticate](https://medium.com/@EmiiKhaos/there-is-no-possibility-that-you-can-get-lets-encrypt-certificate-with-nip-io-7483663e0c1b) with nip.io using it which is essential for this demo.
+Unfortunately, Minikube is not supported for this demo.
+The reason is that [Let's Encrypt certificate is not available with nip.io] (https://medium.com/@EmiiKhaos/there-is-no-possibility-that-you-can-get-lets-encrypt-certificate-with-nip-io-7483663e0c1b).
 Later on you will learn more about this certificate.

 ## Ingress